mmahyoub/opensource-llm-rag-chat/README.md

 Once running, open the provided local URL in your browser to chat with your data using the open-source LLM.

-If you would like to recreate the index, test the vectorestore, and or optimize the rag, teh follwing commadands are useful
+If you would like to recreate the index, test the vectorstore, and/or optimize the RAG, the following commands are useful.

-1. create the index
+1. Create the index
 ```sh
 uv run -m src.create_vectorstore
 ```

-2. test vectorstore
+2. Test vectorstore
 ```sh
 uv run -m src.test_vectorstore
 ```

-3. test rag chain
+3. Test RAG chain
 ```sh
 uv run -m src.test_rag
 ```